SantosJGND/santosjgnd.github.io/docs/_posts/2025-11-24-decision-tree-classification.markdown

 - distance metrics (to parent, to children, average to leaves, variance etc)
 - metadata composition (entropy, proportions of different categories etc)

-###
+### Proposed Workflow

 Workflow: - Generate trees for all data sets. - from each tree, extract all nodes and calculate features.

-Tranning Data set, traverse tree from root to leaves, recursively: - for each node, calculate features - calculate precision of current antichain (set of nodes covering all leaves with no overlaps) - calculate precision of antichain where current node is replaced by its children - if precision improves, label node as 1 (split), else 0 (do not split) - store features and label - continue recursively for children nodes - at leaves, stop
+Training Data set, traverse tree from root to leaves, recursively: - for each node, calculate features - calculate precision of current antichain (set of nodes covering all leaves with no overlaps) - calculate precision of antichain where current node is replaced by its children - if precision improves, label node as 1 (split), else 0 (do not split) - store features and label - continue recursively for children nodes - at leaves, stop

 On test data sets, traverse tree from root to leaves, recursively: - for each node, calculate features - use trained classifier to predict whether to split or not - if split, continue recursively for children nodes - if not split, add node to final antichain - at leaves, stop